Introduction

 |

-can make many persons feel uncomfortable to hear it said, but many health
+It can make many persons feel uncomfortable to hear it

-problems derive from unconscious conflicts.
-Wait a minute, they
+said, but many health problems derive from unconscious conflicts.

-I brought myself a great deal of pain and
+a great deal of pain and aggravation.

 Repression, however,